Karatsuban/Hash_reverse/README.md

 To execute this program, it is recommended to use at least 2Gb RAM.
 All the tests have been made on a Debian system, as so, it is <b><em>higly</em></b> recommended to use a Debian system or a Linux system at the very least to compile and execute this program.
 There are NO garanties that this will work on any other platform.
 For the compilation, you will need `make`, `gcc` and `openssl=3.0`.
+In case you want to use Docker, you will need to install it too.

 ## 1 - Usage